 Being a small town, Big Rock does not have a public transit system used by locals to get to and from work.

-The population of Big Rock has a very low overall level of education: only 8.70% of people over 25 hold a 4-year college degree or higher.
+The population of Big Rock has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
+The national average for all municipalities is 21.84%.

 The people who call Big Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Big Rock residents report their race to be White.
-Important ancestries of people in Big Rock include French, Scottish, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Big Rock include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Big Rock is English.
 Other important languages spoken here include Langs. of India and German/Yiddish.